Wedding Photographers of Greensboro, North Carolina

-We are anxious to create a picture story chronicling your religious, symbolic, unique, small wedding from beginning to end.
+We are anxious to create a picture story chronicling your religious, symbolic, boutique, small wedding from beginning to end.
 In this sense, it is no different from any other event that we have covered.
 The emphasis is on documenting key moments, capturing spontaneous displays of emotion, telling your real love story, as well as creating artistic portraits and details.

 Map of Wedding Photojournalists Serving Greensboro Couples

 Michelle Robinson worked for a newspaper as reporter/photographer.
 While there she earned a North Carolina Press Association award for her photography.
 She has since taken her love of photojournalism and has been a full time photographer for several years.
 Using a journalistic approach, her photographs capture the spontaneity and romantic moments of love and marriage.
 She is a proud winner of two Wedding Photojournalist Associations awards.
 [Greensboro Wedding Photographer]